DHTMLX/docs-spreadsheet/docs/api/spreadsheet_islocked_method.md

 ### Returns

-The method returns `true`, if the cell is locked, and `false` if it's unlocked
+The method returns `true` if the cell is locked and `false` if it's unlocked

 ### Example